rminehan/sandstone-scala-training/02_type_system/slides.md

 # In the class room

-Teacher is describing some function `f` on the blackboard
+Teacher is describing some function `f: Integers -> Integers` on the blackboard

 Asks the class: